Wookey-Technologies/kappa/README.rst

 The ``lambda`` section contains the configuration information about our Lambda function.
-These values are passed to Lambda when we create the function and can be updated at any time after. ``log_retention_policy`` is an optional parameter.
+These values are passed to Lambda when we create the function and can be updated at any time after using this method.
+Note that when using the Image method the _src directory is ignored and listing a handler or function in the kappa.yml file will result in an error - an example configuration for the Image method is located ``samples/image``.
+The ``log_retention_policy`` is an optional parameter.
 When supplied, it defines the number of days our Lambda function Cloudwatch logs kept for.
 By default, these logs are never removed.

 To modify this for your own use, you just need to put in the right values for ``profile`` and ``region`` in one of the environment sections.
 You can also